PEXANE2/azure-docs.tr-tr/articles/stream-analytics/machine-learning-udf.md

 FROM input
 ```

-Aşağıdaki JSON bir örnek istektir:
+Aşağıdaki JSON bir örnek istedir:

 ```JSON
 {